Where do your clothes really come from? Rebecca Minkoff turns to blockchain to find out

-Designer Rebecca Minkoff and her brother Uri are well-known for incorporating new technologies into the fashion company they’ve built together.
+Designer Rebecca Minkoff and her brother Uri are well known for incorporating new technologies into the fashion company they’ve built together.
 They’re at it again with the launch of their newest brand, a kid’s label called Little Minkoff.

-This time, the tech isn’t particularly obvious to customers: The collection of ruffle skirts, moto jackets, and jogger pants for kids ages 5 to 12 has fun, spunky patterns, like tie dye and leopard prints—teeny versions of what you might expect from the adult Rebecca Minkoff collection.
+This time, the tech isn’t particularly obvious to customers: The collection of ruffle skirts, moto jackets, and jogger pants for kids ages 5 to 12 has fun, spunky patterns, like tie-dye and leopard prints—teeny versions of what you might expect from the adult Rebecca Minkoff collection.
 But behind the scenes, the Minkoffs worked with a blockchain startup called Resonance, which allows them to trace each garment as it moves through the supply chain to ensure that it is made using eco-friendly materials and ethical labor practices.
 The products are also made on demand in a factory in the Dominican Republic, which cuts down on excess inventory and wasted materials.

 Rebecca had been dreaming up Little Minkoff for several years.
 As the mother of three young children, she found that her own kids wanted to wear clothes that she designed.
 The Rebecca Minkoff brand launched 15 years ago, so many of the women who first got to know the brand in their teens or early twenties now have children of their own as well.
 An environmentally minded collection was a must.
 “Many parents are so concerned about toxins in food and in the environment,” Rebecca says.
 “I wanted to make sure that there weren’t toxins in the clothes we made and that the manufacturing process produced as little waste as possible.”

 Most fashion brands don’t have much insight into their own supply chains.
-The fashion industry relies on a global supply chain of middle men that help brands find factories overseas.
+The fashion industry relies on a global supply chain of middlemen that help brands find factories overseas.
 And those factories work with more middlemen to source fabrics from mills.
 The mills, in turn, work with middlemen to source raw materials.
 This long, complex chain means that brands often have no idea what goes on in the early stages of the manufacturing process—which means they might be selling products made using toxic materials or unethical labor practices without even knowing it.
 Transparency is an important first step toward becoming more sustainable.
 But right now, there aren’t many ways for brands to achieve this level of insight into their supply chains.

-Uri found a solution in Resonance, a blockchain startup co-founded Christian Gheorghe, Joe Ferrara, and Lawrence Lenihan, who collectively have decades of experience in the tech and apparel industries.
+Uri found a solution in Resonance, a blockchain startup cofounded Christian Gheorghe, Joe Ferrara, and Lawrence Lenihan, who collectively have decades of experience in the tech and apparel industries.
 Resonance has built an apparel supply chain all the way down to the raw materials: The company owns its own mills and factory, and hires each of the workers in these facilities.
 This means that Resonance has more control over the process than most apparel companies on the market.

 Resonance says it only uses biodegradable materials, like silk, linen, and cotton, and works with suppliers that minimize the water and chemicals used in the production process.
 Resonance also uses a digital printing technology that reduces the amount of ink used in clothing compared with traditional fabric dying.
-(And, for that matter, it only uses non-toxic dyes, which decreases the amount of pollutants that end up in waterways and the chemicals that wind up in the final garments.)
+(And, for that matter, it only uses nontoxic dyes, which decreases the amount of pollutants that end up in waterways and the chemicals that wind up in the final garments.)

-Finally, Resonance has digitized this entire process using by building a blockchain-based software platform that allows a brand to trace any individual garment from its raw materials all the way to the customer’s doorstep.
+Finally, Resonance has digitized this entire process by building a blockchain-based software platform that allows a brand to trace any individual garment from its raw materials all the way to the customer’s doorstep.
 The platform uses artificial intelligence to learn from customers’ behaviors and feed that data back to the brand.
 (A dress might be particularly popular, for instance, while another might be more likely to be returned because it doesn’t fit well.)
 So far, Rebecca Minkoff is the largest brand on the Resonance platform.
 Others include dress brand Tucker, shirting brand JCRT, and womenswear brand The Kit.

 One consequence of this process is that it enables factories to make products when a customer places an order because there is a a digital blueprint of how the garment is made.
 The items are then shipped directly from the factory in the Dominican Republic to the customer’s house within a week.
 This has major implications for the design process.
 “Traditionally, designers need to work within a budget and place bets about how many of each item they should order for a given season,” Uri says.
 “But this way, they’re able to design whatever they want, without worrying about waste or excess inventory.”
 Ultimately, this is better for the brand’s bottom line because it’s not throwing away clothes or selling them at a discount, thereby possibly diluting the brand.